 Note: As of September 2007, ATV riding on Forest Service roads is only permited on roads marked as open to ATV.
 All ATVs must be registered.

-Overall, Apex / Kingston Peak Road is the 20th most popular ATV riding trail of all 90 ATV trails in Colorado.
+Overall, Apex / Kingston Peak Road is the 18th most popular ATV riding trail of all 90 ATV trails in Colorado.
 Several of the better atv trails are nearby Apex / Kingston Peak Road including Lefthand Canyon OHV Area, Caribou Flats Road, Switzerland Trail and Middle Saint Vrain Road.